-In recent years, outdoor faucets (sill cocks) and a water spigot have undergone two great improvements.
+In recent years, outdoor water faucets (sill cocks) and a water spigot have undergone two great improvements.

 First, a frost-proof sill cock (Figure A) puts the faucet’s flow valve well within the heated walls of your home.
 That means if a sudden freeze occurs or you forget to shut down and drain the water spigot water line for the winter, your chances of having a pipe burst drop dramatically.

 Second, an anti-siphon device (vacuum breaker in a water spigot), now required by all building codes, is built into some new sill cocks (or can be added on to existing ones; Photo 8).
 It prevents unsanitary water from being pulled back through a garden hose and contaminating your water system.

 We’ll show you how to install freeze-proof sill cocks on an outdoor water faucet, anti-siphon valves and shutoff valves that will safeguard your home.
 The work will include connecting new fittings or soldering (also called “sweating”) copper joints.

 Note: Our home has a galvanized piping system.
 The parts and installation techniques shown in the step-by-step photos are the same for copper plumbing.
 If you have a CPVC plastic system, however, the parts will look similar to those shown in Figure B.

 The frost-proof feature works by shutting off water flow back at the stem bottom (inside a heated space).
 The anti-siphon feature is built into the water spigot.
 Install the sill cock through a wall with a slight downward pitch to allow any remaining water to drain out through the water spigot.